 Didn’t work; our fungus gnats love bottom watering!

 The theory is to water your plants from the bottom so that the soil’s surface is drier.
-This may help somewhat along with other measures, especially for larger planters (1 gallon size) if you can control how much water the plants receive so that the surface soil stays fairly dry.
+This may help somewhat along with other measures, especially for larger planters (1 gallon size) where the soil depth is greater than 10 inches if you can control how much water the plants receive so that the surface soil stays fairly dry.

 However, most of our plants are in smaller 6 to 8 inch pots and we use capillary mats and watering spikes which consistently keeps the soil evenly moist.
 Bottom watering seemed to create the ideal fungus gnat environment.
 We noticed that adult fungus gnats will drink water from saucers and capillary mats.